Sai-Srevan2004/Mini-Socila-media-microservices-nodejs/README.md

  ```bash
  npm install
 ```
-### Create Dockerfile in each service folder and make sure redis on your system is installed and also rabbitMQ installed before installing rabbitMQ make sure erlin is installed.
+### Create Dockerfile in each service folder and make sure redis on your system is installed and also rabbitMQ installed before installing rabbitMQ make sure Erlang is installed.
 And create a Docker-compose file in main root directory.

 ### 2. Create Environment Files